ljunggren/boozang-docs/README.md

 **Reload URL**

 Reloads the test url in the application browser window.
-USe this before playing the test or when starting recording a new test, to make sure the correct URL is loaded in the application window.
+Use this to make sure the correct URL is loaded in the application window, for instance when recording a new test.

-*Tip: Double-clicking the test row also runs action.*
+*Tip: Double-clicking the test row also performs this action

 **Action icon**

 An icon that indicates the action type.
 The different action types are **Validate Result**, **Mouse Event**, **Keyboard Event**, **Extract data**, **Javascript**, **Comment**, **Refresh Window**, **Plug Test**, and **Visit Links**.

-Tip: Clicking the action icon toggles breakpoints, which is a convenient way to troubelshoot tests.
+Tip: Clicking the action icon toggles breakpoints.
+Test execution is temporaily stopped at breakpoints, allowing for troubelshooting of tests.
+To resume playing the test, simply click the play button.

 **Action description**

 This is the human-readable description of the action, and defaults to the actual action code.
-This can be changed in the action details page.
+If needed, this can be changed in the action details page.

 **Data Indicator**

 Orange indicates that dynamic data is used.
-The following data stops are available: $parameter, $test, $module, $project, $loop
+The following data scopes are available: $parameter, $test, $module, $project, $loop

 **Add action in list**